intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 Here are added some files for accelerating the execution of several needed computations:

-- **label_embeddings.pcikle** 🠊 a dictionary structure whose: *keys* are the names of the top100 most frequent novel labels, *values* their bioBERT embedding vector stored as a Numpy array (768,)
+- **label_embeddings_top100.pcikle** 🠊 a dictionary structure whose: *keys* are the names of the top100 most frequent novel labels, *values* their bioBERT embedding vector stored as a Numpy array (768,)

 - **known_labels_embeddings.pickle'** 🠊 a dictionary structure whose: *keys* are the names of all the known labels into the examined test set, *values* their bioBERT embedding vector stored as a Numpy array (768,)